We have a wonderful team of experienced and loyal staff who contribute to making Emsley Lodge a unique training facility.

 Darby has enthusiastically embraced his role at Emsley Lodge since joining the team as the Maintenance Manager in 2019.

-The middle son of Jamie and Janet, he is a popular lay-back character.
+The middle son of Jamie and Janet, he is a popular laid-back character.

 Maintenance of the farm is on-going and at times challenging but if the job needs to be done, then Darby is your man.